 Last, but by no means least, is PriceSpy.

-It has a lot of the bells and whistles that you'll find on other sites, like price history (stretching back over two years) and retailer reviews.
+It has a lot of the bells and whistles that you'll find on other sites, like price history and retailer reviews.

 But PriceSpy also has a couple of features that many of its competitors don't.
 For starters, you can directly compare products on PriceSpy (such as two pairs of trainers) to see how the price and other features stack up against each other.

 This price comparison site also has a daily deals section that lists hundreds of the very best offers of the day across every product and shop featured on the site.
 Of course, you should try not to get sucked into making an impulse buy, as you're not saving money if you buy something you hadn't intended to!